liveview-native/live_view_native/guides/ex_doc_notebooks/swiftui-views.md

 ## Your Turn: Bottom Text Spacer

-In the cell below, use `HStack` and `Spacer` to place text in the bottom of the native view.
+In the cell below, use `VStack` and `Spacer` to place text in the bottom of the native view.

 ### Example Solution